Strongly homotopy Lie algebras and deformations of calibrated submanifolds: Preliminaries

 $\bullet$ The algebra of parallel forms on a K\"ahler manifold is generated by the K\"ahler 2-form $\om$.

-$\bullet$ The algebra of parallel forms on a special K\"ahler manifold is generated by the K\"ahler 2-form $\om^2$, the real and imaginary part of the complex volume form $\Re \vol_\C$, $\Im \vol _\C$.
+$\bullet$ The algebra of parallel forms on a Ricci flat K\"ahler manifold is generated by the K\"ahler 2-form $\om$ and the real and imaginary parts $\Re \vol_\C$, $\Im \vol _\C$ of the complex volume form.
 The latter are called special Lagrangian forms, abbreviated as SL-forms.

 $\bullet$ The algebra of parallel forms on a quaternionic K\"ahler manifold is generated by the quarternionic 4-form $\psi$.

 $\bullet$ The algebra of parallel forms on a hyper-K\"ahler manifold is generated by the three K\"ahler 2-forms.